loasml/loasml/README.md

 ### hey
 my name is loa soler, student at UW Bothell as a CS premajor

-currently studying java, javascript and other intro to programming lessons
+currently going through tryhackme and running ctfs

 want to get into cybersecurity